 From time to time, we'll send you the best of Well Plated.
 We respect your privacy and you can opt out anytime.

 Already registered?
 Log in here.

 Why You’ll Love This Mashed Potatoes With Cream Cheese Recipe

 - Tried (and Tried and Tried) and True.
 You know how when you find a recipe online that you want to make for a holiday, you feel like you need to take it on a test run because you want to make absolutely sure it turns out on the big day?
 Well, you can rest assured that I have made this recipe (and variations of it, like my Instant Pot Mashed Potatoes and Crockpot Mashed Potatoes) time and time again—which is why I can confidently say this is the BEST mashed potatoes recipe!

 - Choose Your Own Potato Adventure.
-I use Yukon gold potatoes for their richer, buttery flavor, but you can also make these mashed potatoes with Russet potatoes if you prefer fluffier results.
+I use Yukon gold potatoes for their richer, buttery flavor (also use them in Twice Baked Potato Casserole, but you can also make these mashed potatoes with Russet potatoes if you prefer fluffier results.
 Or split the difference and use both!

 - No Gravy Needed (But Do Make Some Gravy).
 One of the reasons these are the best mashed potatoes is because they’re flavorful enough to stand up on their own without any accompaniments.
 Of course, that doesn’t mean you shouldn’t make gravy—you should definitely make a batch of Ham Gravy, Turkey Gravy, or Mushroom Gravy for pouring on these creamy, dreamy potatoes.

 - A Holidy Staple.
 These rich mashed potatoes were made to pair with Thanksgiving Turkey or Crockpot Ham!
 The holidays wouldn’t feel the same without them.

 How to Make the Best Mashed Potatoes Recipe